 Our meal started with Gougeres made with French Comté cheese and ended with a British cheese selection sourced from London’s Neal’s Yard Dairy.
 Highlights included a ridiculously tasty truffled potato and celeriac feuillete and smoked salmon brightly flavored with Meyer lemons and pickled turnips.

-Plan and book your reservation well in advance since Frenchie only serves dinner on weeknights as well as lunch on Thursdays and Fridays.
+Plan and book your reservation well in advance.
+The original Frenchie is only open on weekdays.

 Frenchie is located at 5 Rue du Nil, 75002 Paris, France.